apmcleod/met-align/README.md

   pages={186--190}
 }
 ```

+If you are looking for the code from the 2018 ISMIR paper, see the branch [ismir2018](https://github.com/apmcleod/met-align/tree/ismir2018).

 ## Project Overview
 This is a model for meter detection and alignment from live performance MIDI data.
 Example corpora are found in the `corpora` directory, [anacrusis files](#anacrusis-files) are found in the `anacrusis` directory, and a pre-trained grammar can be found in the `grammars` directory.